You-Gao/Blog/_books/2024-05-25-mans-search-for-meaning.md

 name:             Man's Search for Meaning
 layout:           style
 description:  >-
-  The psychology and experiences of the human condition.
+    A reflective reading of Viktor Frankl’s Man’s Search for Meaning, exploring suffering, purpose, responsibility, and the human search for meaning.
 comment: ✦✦✦✦✧
 ---